Project type: Underwater archaeology field school, underwater excavations & marine geophysical survey.

 your own DAN insurance before your trip to

-All EU citizens can use Bulgarian medical services as long as they can provide evidence of their home-country health insurance with a card/certificate, etc.
+provide evidence of their home-country health insurance with a

-Weather: A southern European (subtropical) climate dominates in the region, making early summer hot 25-35 ⁰C (77 - 95 ⁰F) but breezy.
+Weather: A southern European (subtropical) climate dominates the region, making early summer hot 25-35 ⁰C (77 - 95 ⁰F) but breezy.
 Rainy and chilly days in this season are rare but not excluded.

 What to bring?

-Admission Fee Transfer Options:
+Reimbursement Transfer Options:

 - Bank transfer

-- Online transfers via the Balkan Heritage virtual POS Terminal.
+POS Terminal.
 VISA, MASTERCARD & MAESTRO cards are accepted.

-- TransferWise money transfer
+Wise money transfer

-For further information contact Admissions Office at: [email protected]
+For further information contact Admissions Office at: [email protected]!